anjos/popster/README.rst

 To build the project and make it ready to run, do::

+  $ source activate popster35 #activates the environment for usage
   $ buildout

-These two commands should leave you with a functional environment.
-If one of the dependencies fails to install (such as Pillow, for example), install them using your preferred package manager (e.g., using Conda_ as advised above) and then start from scratch.
-Use the ``python`` binary from the respective installation to avoid issues in this step.
+This command should leave you with a functional environment.

 Testing